An electrical testing laboratory integrated into our production site to guarantee our battery performance

 - “Cell” test benches specifically developed for ARTS Energy, allowing charging and discharging tests to be conducted under different conditions on nickel-cadmium and nickel metal-hydride rechargeable batteries A pool of 25 test benches with 20 positions each, i.e. 500 rechargeable batteries can be simultaneously tested

 - Non-rechargeable battery test benches of the same design, capable of testing batteries up to 60V.
 Unlike the rechargeable battery test benches, the latter benches can also test lithium-ion batteries.
-Charging of a Li-ion battery in DCCV (direct current – constant voltage) mode requires running a supply by battery
+Charging of a Li-ion battery in CC/CV (constant current – constant voltage) mode requires running one supply per battery

 - Power test benches up to 300A under 60V maximum voltage